Skip to Content

 Intrigued?
 Here’s everything you need to know about compost toilets and where to get the best ones.

-what is a compost toilet and how does it work?
+what are they and how does a composting toilet work?

 This dry toilet uses little to no water.
 Instead, it mixes human waste with peat moss, sawdust, or coconut coir.
 Typically, these dry materials are added in before and after going to the bathroom.

-Aerobic bacteria break down the materials, feces and urine in much the same way as a compost heap, just in a closed container.
-However, it doesn’t complete the composting process fully.
+Aerobic bacteria break down the materials, feces, and urine in much the same way as a compost heap, just in a closed container.

-The compost toilet starts the composting process, but doesn’t entirely finish it (temperatures don’t get high enough for this to typically happen).
-In order to ensure your feces turn into compost, you must have another compost bin setup specifically for this purpose (more on that later).
+A compost toilet system starts the composting process, but doesn’t entirely finish it (temperatures don’t get high enough for this to typically happen).
+In order to ensure your feces turn into compost, you must have another compost bin set up specifically for this purpose (more on that later).

 There are two kinds of composting toilets:

-• Central system composting toilet: Sometimes called split systems, very similar to standard toilets that hook up to a septic tank.
-Tank needs to remain warm for composting to be effective, so it’s impractical to install outside.
-They don’t require continuous electricity supply, making them a good fit for off-grid locations.
+• Central system composting toilet: Sometimes called split systems, these are very similar to standard toilets that hook up to a septic tank.
+The tank needs to remain warm for composting to be effective, so it’s impractical to install outside.
+They don’t require a continuous electricity supply, making them a good fit for off-grid locations.

 Yes, you can poop in a compost toilet.
 Just be mindful that if you want your poop to break down and turn into nutrient-rich compost, there are some additional steps you must take.